Earlier this week, The Associated Press held a Twitter chat with guest editor J.M. Hirsch. The topic was food.

 Is it possible for someone to be a gourmand and a gourmet?
 I believe so.

 An example is R.W.
-Apple, a famous New York Times reporter.
-He took great pleasure in food and drink, and he had refined tastes.
+Apple, a New York Times reporter.
+He famously took great pleasure in food and drink, and he had refined tastes.
 The headline for this Apple column on his favorite restaurants, published shortly after his death in 2006, originally called him a “global gourmand.”
 It was later changed to “global gourmet.”

 The change was unneeded.
 In its obituary, the NYT mentions Apple’s “Falstaffian appetites” and “surplus pounds.”